SOUTHERN NATIONAL TOURNAMENT SERIES HANDBOOK

 5.2.1 The SN Doubles Championships (SNDC) – the last full weekend of April.

-5.2.2 The SN Amateur Championships (SNAC) – Mid-May, two weekends before Labor Memorial Day weekend (if combined with the SNPC will be held on Labor Day weekend).
+5.2.2 The SN Amateur Championships (SNAC) – Mid-May, two weekends before Memorial Day weekend (if combined with the SNPC will be held on Memorial Day weekend).

 5.2.3 The SN Pro Championships (SNPC) – Memorial Day weekend, typically the last full weekend in May.